deepset-ai/haystack-home/content/blog/chatting-with-sql-databases-3-ways/index.md

 Next, let’s add a simple improvement.
 What if the provided `question` is unrelated?
 It’s better if we skip it, rather than querying the database with a SQL query that’s going to result in an error.

-For this step, I used the `[ConditionalRouter](https://docs.haystack.deepset.ai/docs/conditionalrouter)` that comes with Haystack 2.0.
+For this step, I used the `[ConditionalRouter](https://docs.haystack.deepset.ai/docs/conditionalrouter)`.

 To start with, let’s have an LLM reply with `no_answer` if the provided question cannot be answered with the SQL table we have: